Face

 THE BENEFITS OF EYELID SURGERY

 Any visible changes in the eye region can dramatically alter the look of your face.
-As you age, your eyelids begin to droop and sag as your muscles weaken, your skin loses elasticity and subcutaneous fat shifts position.
-Blepharoplasty’s purpose is to remove excess skin and reposition facial fat to create a fresh, youthful expression.
+As you age, your eyelids begin to droop as your muscles weaken, your skin loses elasticity and subcutaneous fat shifts position.
+Blepharoplasty’s purpose is to remove excess skin and reposition facial fat.

 Common reasons to consider eyelid surgery include: